How to Build a Successful SaaS Product [Foolproof Pathway]

 Your prototype designer should also be able to make a few features partly functional.
 You could click around and see some mock data built inside, that way you get the feel of using your software as if it were fully functional.

 We based Sprint Zero, our prototype creation workshop, off of Google Venture’s Design Sprint Process, partly created by Jake Knapp.
-In this video, he explains how the process works:

 Essentially, it’s five steps: map, sketch, decide, prototype, test.